 I never mentioned the conversation with his father to my buddy.
 He knew where the car came from but not the circumstances.
 He also knew I loved old cars so he’d update me on his dad’s latest restoration projects.
 To this day, thirty years later, the GTO sits in a warehouse in Laurens County, protected from the elements, but still far from my planned glorious outcome for it.
 I doubt it’ll ever see the road again.

 I don’t think St. Peter allows driving where Papa’s gone to now.
 It’s most likely hard to get tire marks off golden pavement, so I doubt Papa could care less.

-As for me, whenever I see a 1965 GTO, to this very day, I taste bile and — more than that — dirt in my mouth for hours afterwards.
+As for me, whenever I see a 1965 GTO on the road, on TV or in a magazine, to this day, I taste bile and — more than that — dirt in my mouth for hours afterwards.

 Love y’all, keep those feet clean, and be careful what you say to each other.